 What Are Meniscus Tears?

 The meniscus sits between the femur (thigh bone) and the tibia (shin bone).
 It acts as a shock absorber to cushion and protect your bones and knee joints.
-A meniscus tear occurs when this cushion pad tears apart, usually due to overuse, degeneration or an injury during sports activities.
+A meniscus tear occurs when this cushion pad rips apart, usually due to overuse, degeneration or an injury during sports activities.

 What Are The Common Symptoms?